Tap the text to show or hide reading controls.

 Twenty Armored Zombies pressed forward.

-With no boulders or large trees for cover, the sight of the Armored Zombie horde bearing down came into plain view.
+The Orc colony sat beside the river.
+With no boulders or large trees for cover, the approaching horde of Armored Zombies came into plain view.

 “Kurrk.
 Enemies!”